Zingle/rest-api-documentation/contact_custom_fields/GET_list.md

     GET services/:service_id/contact-custom-fields

-Returns a list of [Contact Custom Field][] objects belonging to the specified service
+Returns a list of [Contact Custom Fields]  belonging to the specified service

 ## Parameters
 ### URI Parameters